IceInSpace Site Menu

 The MPAS (formerly the Astronomical Society of Frankston) was founded in 1969 with the aim of fostering the study of Astronomy by amateurs and promoting the hobby of amateur Astronomy to the general public.

 The Society holds a General Meeting each month for the exchange of ideas and information.
 A location map will show you where.
 Regular observing nights, both private and public, are arranged to observe currently available celestial objects.
-These are held on the FIRST FRIDAY of each month at the Briars Visitors Centre, commencing at 8:00PM.
+These are held on the FIRST FRIDAY of each month at the MPAS site at the Briars, commencing at 8:00PM.

 0419 253 252